SensehacK/dev-cheatsheet/iOS_documentation/iOSXcodeResignCLI.md

 ## Creation

-## Many times we would have different teams to handle app resigning from different build configuration.
+## Many times we would have different teams to handle app bundle signing from different build configuration.

 It's really easy to do from the command line.
 I had a gist of a script for doing this.
-It has now been incorporated into the ipa_sign script in https://github.com/RichardBronosky/ota-tools which I use daily.
+It has now been incorporated into the ipa_sign script in [link](https://github.com/RichardBronosky/ota-tools) which I use daily.
 If you have any questions about using these tools, don't hesitate to ask.

 The heart of it is this: